briancavalier/forgefx/examples/readline/README.md

 # Readline Effect example

-This is a simple Node.js readline example that prompts the user to type something in the terminal, and then echo it back after the user presses return.
+This is a simple Node.js readline example that prompts the user to type something in the terminal, and then echoes it back after the user presses return.

-You can run it in one of two modes without any changes to the main program, real console IO, and no IO, simply by providing different handling implementations.
+Effect handlers enable it to be run in two different modes, without any changes to the main program simply by providing different handler implementations.

+1. index.js: real console IO
+2. index-no-io.js: _no_ IO

-See the code for an even more detailed walkthrough.
+See the code for a more detailed walkthrough.

 ### [main.js](main.js)